ubuntu/authd/docs/howto/use-with-nfs.md

    ```
    Follow the prompts to set up the Kerberos realm.

-2. **Add Principals:**
+2. **Add principals:**
-   In Kerberos, a principal is a unique identity used for authentication.
+   In Kerberos, a principal is a unique identity that is used for authentication.

    - Add a principal for the NFS server:
      This principal is used by the NFS client to authenticate when mounting an NFS directory.